Find Affordable College Courses

 Terre Haute, IN

-Indiana State University ranked #7 on this year’s Best Value Communication & Journalism Master’s Degree Schools in Indiana list.
-Located in the small city of Terre Haute, Indiana State is a public school with a medium-sized student population.
+With a ranking of #7, Indiana State University did quite well on this year’s best value schools for communication and journalism students working on their master’s degree.
+Located in the small city of Terre Haute, Indiana State is a public school with a moderately-sized student population.

 The average tuition and fees for an in-state graduate student at Indiana State are $8,056 a year.